Sroy20/machine-learning-interview-questions/list_of_questions_machine_learning.md

 1. What is mutual information and KL divergence?
 1. Describe KL divergence intuitively.

-## Miscellaneous
-1. What is the difference between loss function, cost function and objective function?

 ## Curse of dimensionality
 1. Describe the curse of dimensionality with examples.
 1. What is local constancy or smoothness prior or regularization?